 We started developing the Mid-Yakima River Basin Bacteria TMDL plan in 2015.
 We held a public meeting on on July 28, 2015 to start the process.
 We held several Technical Advisory Work Group meetings throughout 2016.
 The project was prolonged due multiple staffing changes and the validation of data collected over such a wide time period.
 We have opened a comment period for this report.
 Once the comment period is closed and we review comments, we will prepare the final report with the response to comments in an appendix and submit to the Environmental Protection Agency (EPA) for approval later in 2020.

 High levels of bacteria pollution in streams and lakes are a risk for disease to humans and animals that are exposed to contaminated water.
 Washington state is required to protect the “most sensitive” beneficial uses found in water bodies, which include the ability to wade, swim, and fish in the state’s lakes, rivers and streams.
 This water improvement project will specifically reduce bacteria pollution within the Cowiche Creek, Moxee Drain, and Wide Hollow Creek sub-basins.

 What actions can help reduce fecal coliform bacteria and E. coli?

 Ecology staff work with a wide range of partners who help conduct studies, serve on the advisory committee, participate in planning, and conduct or oversee cleanup activities.
 Also, we look forward to continuing to work with all residents of the project area.
 Some key actions that groups and individuals can take to help reduce bacteria include:

 - Protect existing streamside (riparian) buffers, and plant new ones where possible; these buffers help filter out contamination

 - Modify livestock management practices to reduce animal contact with surface water

-- Improve irrigation practices to reduce the transport of bacteria into adjacent surface water
+- Improve irrigation practices to reduce the transport of bacteria into surface water